avnisharma890/CRUD-APP/README.md

-A CRUD application where users can create an account, post content (currently used for testing), edit their posts, like/dislike posts, and log out.
+A mini application replicating functionalities of social media, blog and notes apps where users can create an account, log into existing ones, make text posts, edit their posts, like/dislike posts, delete them and log out of their accounts.
 Built with Node.js, Express, MongoDB, and EJS templates for dynamic views.